qzc438/ontology-llm/README.md

 #### (3) Run on Docker
 The same web interface, with the database and an Ollama for the open models brought up beside it.
 You need Docker with the Compose plugin, and the `.env` file from step 5 beside `docker-compose.yml`.
 ```
-./start.sh --build
+./docker-start.sh --build
 ```
-Then open http://127.0.0.1:5000. `start.sh` uses an NVIDIA GPU if the machine has one and the CPU if it does not; `docker compose up --build` also works and never looks for a GPU.
+Then open http://127.0.0.1:5000. `docker-start.sh` uses an NVIDIA GPU if the machine has one and the CPU if it does not; `docker compose up --build` also works and never looks for a GPU.
 - **Nothing from steps 1 to 4 is needed on your machine for this.** No PostgreSQL, no pgvector, no `ontology` database, no virtual environment, no Ollama.
 Compose runs PostgreSQL 16 with pgvector as its own `db` container and